 The Council has a liability under the scheme of arrangement entered into following the transfer of the assets and goodwill of MMI Ltd. to Zurich Municipal on the 1 April 1993.
 The liabilities of MMI Ltd. were not, however, transferred to Zurich Municipal and the company is exploring ways in which these liabilities can be transferred to another insurance company to enable MMI Ltd. to be wound up.
 During 2012/13 the Scheme of Arrangement was triggered giving rise to a liability for the Council.
-At 31 March 2013 the estimated maximum amount liable to clawback, in the event of the scheme being triggered, was £874,000.
-An initial levy of 15% has been set by the Scheme administrators, Ernst and Young although there are indications from the Scheme Administrators that this could rise up 28% in order to achieve a solvent run off for MMI.
-As such the Council has made an initial provision of £175,000 to cover these liabilities with a further budgetary provision of £175,000 in 2013/14 should this be required to increase the provision.
+At 31 March 2014 the estimated maximum amount liable to clawback, in the event of the scheme being triggered, was £874,000.
+An initial levy of 15% was set by the Scheme administrators, Ernst and Young although there are indications from the Scheme Administrators that this could rise up 28% in order to achieve a solvent run off for MMI.
+As such the Council established an initial provision of £175,000 to cover these liabilities.
+The first 15% was paid within 2013/14 and totalled £131,000.
+A further additional £70,000 was added to the provision in 2013/14 to take the total provided for up to the 28%.